Alcohol & Other Drug Abuse Treatment Programs

 Pay assessment fees

-An assessment is an interview process designed to explore and address alcohol and/or other drug use.
-The goal of the assessment is to identify and address issues that may lead to a future OWI offense.
+An assessment is an interview process designed to explore and address any alcohol and other drug use.
+The goal of the evaluation is to identify and address issues that may lead to a future OWI offense.
+Any information provided during an assessment is strictly confidential.

 During the assessment, the assessor will: